 Julia Lee started working in the cannabis space in Denver in 2015 and has had a wide range of experience on various fronts of the industry.
 Julia moved to Washington in 2017 and was formerly the Operations Manager at industry non-profit The Cannabis Alliance.
-Currently she works as a manager at Uncle Ike's Pot Shop in Seattle.
+Currently she works as Operations Manager at Uncle Ike's Pot Shop.
 Driven by her love for the plant and the community, Julia's focus is on empowering leaders of the industry through education.

 Change is afoot and felt by the Board, including rule changes supported by the Department of Health.

 A review of open rulemaking, a legislative update, and Cannabis 2.0.